In this article, we give you our best tips to learn Norwegian fast. Read the details below this infographic.

 - Attend non-language classes delivered in Norwegian.
-Learn yoga, swimming, drawing, dancing or whatever you like, in the Norwegian language.
+Learn yoga, swimming, drawing, dancing, or whatever you like, in the Norwegian language.

 - Go to language cafes, language exchange clubs.
 Help others learn your language and let them help you with Norwegian.

-- Listen to Norwegian audio books and radio channels.
+- Listen to Norwegian audiobooks and radio channels.

-This might sound like a lot of work, but the trick is to switch the activities you do anyways, with their equivalents in Norwegian.
+This might sound like a lot of work, but the trick is to switch the activities you do anyway, with their equivalents in Norwegian.
 If you do it for a couple of months, you will get used to it, and it will start feeling like your normal routine.
 The extra exposure to the Norwegian language will add up and help you get used to using Norwegian all the time.

 Would you add any other tips to this list?
 Share them with us in the comments below.